1Password/scim-examples/beta/azure-container-apps/ReadMe.md

     >
     > The ContainerApp extension is required to deploy Container Apps from the command line.
 Type `Y` and press enter to install the extension.

-7. Update your Container App to add the Redis container and get the fully qualified domain name to use as the URL for your SCIM bridge:
+7. Update your Container App to add the Redis container and get the fully qualified domain name to use as the URL for your SCIM bridge, _(using the bash or PowerShell syntax for the commands)_:
     - Using bash
     ```bash
     az containerapp update -n $ContainerAppName -g $ResourceGroup \